PropSci Perspectives: Breakthrough Properties

 The Goodwin Propsci team has partnered with several well-known companies for a short video series that explores what’s happening in the real estate life sciences industry.

-In our latest installment, Johannes Fruehauf, CEO of LabCentral/BioLabs, joins Goodwin’s Nicole Riley and Jim Barrett.
+In our latest installment, Johannes Fruehauf, CEO of LabCentral/BioLabs, joins Goodwin’s Jim Barrett.
 LabCentral/BioLabs is a first-of-its-kind shared laboratory space designed as a launchpad for high-potential life sciences and biotech startups.

 We invite you to learn more about the platform that Johannes and his team created, and the strategy of dealing with the complexities of life sciences real estate.